 In the original tests, the farmers were ‘blinded’ as to which product they were using on each calf.
 Two products, with alternative calves requiring electrolytes were separated into two groups each receiving one of the two products.
-They were to record which formulation ran out.
+They were to record which formulation ran out first.
 These were the slow responders.
 And compare it with the other formulation, the fast responders.
 The product working best would have a greater residual volume, with less product required for recovery; the less effective would be consumed more quickly, and run out first.
 These first tests carried out late in 2004, showed that the high performing electrolyte with added beta-cyclodextrin gave a benefit of over 35% in reduced electrolyte use to recovery.

 Later these improvements also reported finding that these calves appeared brighter earlier being more alert and seeking food/milk again more quickly.